Port Said Stadium riot: Reactions

-The BBC reported the Egyptian deputy health minister described it as "the biggest disaster in the country's football history".
-The Parliament of Egypt called for an emergency session to be held on 2 February 2012 to discuss a response.
+The BBC, quoting the Egyptian deputy health minister, described it as "the biggest disaster in the country's football history".
+The Parliament of Egypt called for an emergency session to be held on 2 February, 2012 to discuss a response.
 Parliament Speaker Saad El-Katatni of the Muslim Brotherhood questioned whether security forces had responded promptly enough at the start of the riot.

-A match between Zamalek and Ismaily with a 2-1 victory for Zamalek was discontinued due to the Port Said deaths.
+A match between Zamalek and Ismaily, with a 2-1 victory for Zamalek, was discontinued due to the Port Said deaths.
 Subsequent matches of the 2011–12 Egyptian Premier League were postponed following the disaster.
-On 10 March 2012, the Egyptian Football Association announced the cancellation of the remainder of the season.
+On 10 March, 2012, the Egyptian Football Association announced the cancellation of the remainder of the season.
 A spokesperson for the Egyptian Football Association said the decision was made because there was insufficient time to play the remaining games before the national team was scheduled to compete in the 2012 Olympics and qualifiers for the 2013 Africa Cup of Nations.
 FIFA President Sepp Blatter issued a statement that read:

 I am very shocked and saddened to learn this evening that a large number of Football supporters have died or been injured following a match in Port Said, Egypt.
 My thoughts are with the families of those who have lost their lives this evening.
 This is a black day for football.
 Such a catastrophic situation is unimaginable and should not happen.

 In an interview with British writer Islam Issa, Al-Masry's captain Karim Zekri and his brother, former Masry player Mohamed Zekri, said that the police, army, and ex-regime incited the massacre.
 They added that there were numerous factors suggesting that it was planned, including the lack of searching and ticket inspection outside the stadium, the floodlights switching off, the welding shut of the away stand's gate, and the arrival of thugs from outside.